-A Division II team that wishes to challenge a Division I team for a NOSSA "A" or "B" position must notify (in writing) the Division I and II conveners regarding their intent to challenge one week prior to the beginning of playoffs.
+A Division II team that wishes to challenge a Division I team for a NOSSA "B" position must notify (in writing) the Division I and II conveners regarding their intent to challenge one week prior to the beginning of playoffs.

+N.O.S.S.A.
+ENTRIES

-VOLLEYBALL (cont'd) N.O.S.S.A.
-ENTRIES (i) For purposes of N.O.S.S.A. entry, Division I will serve as the vehicle for entry to "A", "AA" and "AAA". (ii) Challenge matches, where necessary, will be scheduled by the conveners and played on the Monday and Tuesday preceding N.O.S.S.A. (iii) At the conclusion of the Division I City Championship Final, the winner will have the opportunity to choose their intent to participate for NOSSA "A", "AA" or "AAA", provided they do not displace the Finalists from a NOSSA entry.
+- (i) For purposes of N.O.S.S.A. entry, Division I will serve as the vehicle for entry to "A", "AA" and "AAA". - (ii) Challenge matches, where necessary, will be scheduled by the conveners and played on the Monday and Tuesday preceding N.O.S.S.A. - (iii) At the conclusion of the Division I City Championship Final, the winner will have the opportunity to choose their intent to participate for NOSSA "A", "AA" or "AAA", provided they do not displace the Finalists from a NOSSA entry.
 The Finalists would then have the next choice of level to NOSSA.
-If more teams are needed for NOSSA entries, the next highest playoff teams will have a right to available NOSSA entries based on their playoff standings.
-If two teams were eliminated from the playoffs at the same level, a match will be played (if necessary) and the winner will be declared the NOSSA rep. BREAKING TIES Where ties involve the last playoff position(s), tie breaking games must be scheduled.
-To break all other ties in the final regular season standings, the following criteria will be used: Head to head results, with the winning team being seeded highest.
-If there is still a tie, the team that has allowed the fewest points in games involving the tied teams will get the highest seed.
-If still tied, point differential (points for less points against) amongst the games involving the tied teams, the team with the bighest differential estime the highest seed. highest differential getting the highest seed.
-(IV) Should the teams still be tied, then the overall point differential between common opponents shall be used.
-Tie breaking games will be played at the site of the highest placed seed.
-Should that site be unavailable, not meet sport governing body specifications or not be able to accommodate spectators, then the game will be played at the site of the lower seed.
-Should either of these locations be unavailable, then the higher seeded team shall select a site.
-If the higher seed is unable to access a site, the convener shall secure a neutral site.
-For scheduling, the convener(s) shall leave at least two days for tiebreakers at the end of the schedule before the playoffs.
+If only one (1) NOSSA entry remains, the next highest playoff finisher will have the right to the entry.
+If two teams were eliminated from the playoffs at the same level, a match will be played (if necessary) and the winner will be declared the NOSSA rep. Should two (2) or more NOSSA entries remain, entries will be filled by the semi finalist (and then the quarter finalist) teams in order of highest league standings, until all spots are filled.